emqx/emqx-operator/docs/en_US/deployment/on-aws-eks.md

 :::
 ::::

-## Use MQTT X CLI To Publish/Subscribe Messages
+## Use MQTTX application To Publish/Subscribe Messages

-[MQTT X CLI](https://mqttx.app/cli) is an open source MQTT 5.0 command line client tool, designed to help developers to more Quickly develop and debug MQTT services and applications.
+[MQTTX CLI](https://mqttx.app/cli) is an open source MQTT 5.0 command line client tool, designed to help developers to more Quickly develop and debug MQTT services and applications.

 + Obtain External IP of EMQX cluster